daffodilistic/nus-iss-resources/README.md

-# List of resources for learning at NUS-ISS
+# List of Resources for Learning at NUS-ISS

 ## Table of Contents
 - [Cloud/Managed VPS Providers](#cloudmanaged-vps-providers)